New innovation spaces provide benefits to small business and entrepreneurs

 About the author

-Dan Nieves heads up Customer Success at Cotap, an enterprise startup transforming how we communicate in today's mobile workplace.
-Prior to Cotap, he spent nearly four years at Deloitte as a strategy consultant where he helped clients in the public, private, and non-profit sectors change their organizations through the use social and digital technology.
+Dan heads up Marketing at Zinc, an enterprise startup transforming how we communicate in today's mobile workplace.
+Prior to Zinc, he spent four years at Deloitte as a strategy consultant where he helped clients in the public, private, and non-profit sectors transform their organizations through the use of digital technology.
 Dan graduated summa cum laude from Loyola University Maryland.
-Born and raised in New York, he now resides in San Francisco, CA.Twitter LinkedIn
+Born and raised in New York, he recently returned and is now residing in Manhattan.Twitter LinkedIn